-The members of our audit committee are Burt Adelman, Michael MacLean and Sheila Mikhail.
+The members of our audit committee are Lonnel Coats, Michael MacLean and Sheila Mikhail.
 Michael MacLean is the chair of the audit committee.
-The audit committee met two times during the year ended December 31, 2021, including telephonic meetings.
+Burt Adelman served on our audit committee until August 2022.
+The audit committee met five times during the year ended December 31, 2022, including telephonic meetings.